 So I would love to be able to stay out there and not get soaked.

-Which is why I’ve been searching for DIY waterproof pergola cover ideas to provide some extra shade and rain protection for my little grilling area patio.
+Which is why I’ve been searching for DIY pergola cover ideas (ideally that are waterproof) to provide some extra shade and rain protection for my little grilling area patio.

 1 | Grow Vines Over The Top

 When I first built my pergola, my shade idea was to grow vines over the top of it.
 Specifically, Wisteria.

 I love the look of those beautiful purple flowers in the spring.

 Vines aren’t quite as good at rain protection as some of the other options in my pergola cover ideas list.
 But if you plant something like grape vines (or wisteria) that have a lot of foliage, they will keep you relatively dry as long as it’s not pouring.